SystemsApproach/security/principles.rst

 The preceding requirements also suggest that we must have a concept of *identity*.
 That is, we need a system by which the entities involved in communication, often called *principals*, can be securely identified.
-As we will discuss later, this problem is harder to solve than it might first appear.
+As we discuss later, this problem is harder to solve than it might first appear.
 How can we know that a website we are communicating with actually represents the business with whom we wish to communicate?
 Or how does a banking system know that the person